dested/MultiplayerPathFindingEngine/docs/workflow.md

-==reorg==
+'/ ==reorg==
 every
-    25 minutes  gameworld reorganizes game server (when the ads are running) reorg occurs
+	'/60 seconds gameworld reorganizes game server
-	gw determines all actions that have not yet been completed gw tells each game server their new list of active gs runs neighbor determination
-	gw sends all gs the yet completed actions gs determines which actions need to be ran gs primes actions to get to their appropriate tick users continue running as nermal

-	or

-	60 seconds gameworld reorganizes game server or when there are more than X cross server calls per tick '/ reorg occurs
+		or when there are more than X cross server calls per tick '/ reorg occurs
-	'/ gw determines all players who have moved gs groups them by reorg gs
+	'/ gw determines all players who have moved gs
+		'/ groups them by reorg gs
 		'/ moves Y at a time to new gs
 			'/ gw tells player gs to send in progress actions to reorg gs '/ reorg gs executes actions appropriately